pacmaninbw/TestColumnMapModel/README.md

 It was developed on Ubuntu 22.04 using the GNU C++ compiler (version 12 for C++20 standard).

 The IDE used to develope it was QT Creator version 6.

+The IDE used to maintain it is Visual Studio Code.